What is SSID?

 How devices use SSID to connect to the internet

-Whenever you setup a connected device for the first time, or when attempting to connect to a new network, you will be asked to configure your access to the internet.
-You will typically be prompted to scan for available networks in your area and choose the most appropriate for your needs, often a home or business Wi-Fi.
-These will show as either open and free of any immediate authentication checks (although these can come later through a browser), or locked, symbolised by a padlock symbol.
-If you wish to connect to a locked network, you will be asked to input a password before your computer attempts to contact the host.
+Whenever you set up a connected device for the first time, or when attempting to connect to a new network, you will be asked to configure your access to the internet.
+You'll be typically prompted to scan for any available networks in your immediate vicinity, at which point you can pick the most relevant to your needs, whether that's a personal home Wi-Fi or a business network.

 However, this list of available networks will only show those that have been configured to publicly display their SSID or personalised name.
 To access any hidden networks you will need to input their SSID or name manually, alongside the password if necessary.
 To prevent a network from displaying on the list of available connections, you will need to choose 'hidden' or 'disable SSID' in the router's settings.